PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 Finally, you will need to define the hysteresis parameters OffsetOn and OffsetOff.

 {% hint style="info" %}
-OffestOn: Offset below target temperature when the heater switches on.
+OffsetOn: Offset below target temperature when the heater switches on.
 E.g. 0.3 means the heater switches on, if the current temperature is 0.3° or more below the target temperature.&#x20;

 OffsetOff: Offset below the target temperature when the heater switches off.
 E.g. 0.1 means the heater is switching off, if the current temperature is 0.1° below the target temp.